jhus5/azure-database-migration860/README.md

 8. Save and run your maintenance plan to start automating regular backups of your production database.

-## Milestone 5: Data recovery simulation
+## Milestone 5: Disaster Recovery Simulation
 As a test to restore database, I selected to delete the following three tables from the database.

 AdventureWorks22 > Tables and then proceeded to delete the first three tables: